arabellas-craft/arabellas-craft.github.io/divination.md

 **Support This Work**

 Every guide and article here is free, with no sign-ups and no paywalls.
-If these have been useful, you can [support me on Ko-fi](https://ko-fi.com/juniperdivination/donate).
+If these have been useful, you can [support me on Ko-fi](https://ko-fi.com/juniperdivination/donate){:target="_blank" rel="noopener noreferrer"}.
 It's never expected, but it helps me keep making free resources.

 <div class="article-list">
 {% for post in site.posts %}